 When grading pearls, determining the fineness of the pearl which is the thickness of the nacre layer is to be considered.

 A simple method to check the thickness of the nacre is to roll a string of pearls on a white surface under strong lighting.
 Thin-skinned pearls will wink, appearing brighter and darker as the pearl is rotated.

-When grading pearls, if the texture or the complexion of a pearl is coarse or uneven it will detract form the beauty of the pearl.
-A complexion as close as possible to flawless in a pearl, is the most desirable.
+When grading pearls, if the texture or the complexion of a pearl is coarse or uneven it will detract from the beauty of the pearl.
+A complexion as close as possible to flawless in a pearl is the most desirable.
 The surface cleanliness (another description) of Cultured pearls or Natural pearls has a direct correlation to its perceived value.

 A pearl can never, according to rules set forth by the FTC, be graded as "flawless" but the degree or percentage of inclusions can be measured.